 Developed by the My PD Journey coalition – a multi-stakeholder European coalition led by the EPDA – the Parkinson’s Disease Composite Scale (PDCS) is a simple new rating scale to be used primarily by neurologists and other healthcare professionals familiar with Parkinson’s that measures the severity of symptoms experienced by people with Parkinson’s in a timely way.

-We are calling on healthcare professionals to use the scale and provide feedback, as we seek to increase uptake of the PDCS across Europe.
+We are calling on healthcare professionals working with people with Parkinson’s to use the scale and provide feedback, as we seek to increase uptake of the PDCS across Europe; the PDCS is free to use and disseminate, provided you comply to some simple guidelines.

-Existing rating scales used by neurologists currently explore different aspects of the condition, but do not offer a comprehensive view of a person’s condition.
+Most existing rating scales used by neurologists currently explore different aspects of the condition, but do not offer a comprehensive view of a person’s condition quickly.
 The development of the new PDCS, led by Professors Fabrizio Stocchi (Italy), Fabiana Radicati (Italy) and Pablo Martinez Martin (Spain), was therefore urgently needed as it combines motor symptoms, non-motor symptoms and treatment-related complications; it is also simple and relatively fast to use.
-Designed to complement existing rating scales, the PDCS is the first to offer a holistic view of Parkinson’s.

 - In collaboration with the Parkinson’s specialist neurologists who led the development of the PDCS, My PD Journey introduced the scale to an audience of more than 60 political and medical stakeholders in the European Parliament in Brussels in February 2016.
 It was later presented at the 20th International Congress of Parkinson’s Disease and Movement Disorders in Berlin in June 2016.